jacobotha135/birthday-calendar/README.md

 # 🎉 Birthday Calendar App

 This is a simple and responsive React + TypeScript application that allows users to add, view, and delete birthdays on a monthly calendar.
-It was created as part of a frontend developer assessment.

 ---